-An odorless and colorless threat, carbon monoxide poisoning kills at least 420 people and sends more than 100.000 to the emergency department in the U.S. each year.
+An odorless and colorless threat, carbon monoxide poisoning kills at least 420 people and sends more than 100,000 to the emergency department in the U.S. each year.
 The numbers may be higher, as symptoms - which include headache, dizziness, nausea, vomiting, and confusion - are easily misdiagnosed.
-The change to UL 2034 was study by public health researchers found proposed by Kris Hauschildt, founder of the that only 58% of the company's hosts had Jenkins Foundation, which she established after them installed. her parents, Daryl and Shirley Jenkins, lost their lives to carbon monoxide poisoning in a hotel Knowing before you travel if the hotel or room in Boone, N.C. rental property you have booked has carbon monoxide alarms or a detection system Less than one-third (30%) of holiday travelers say installed can help you determine if you should they own a portable carbon monoxide bring a portable alarm with you, offering peace alarm, and even they may not bring it with them of mind during the season of peace.
+The change to UL 2034 was proposed by Kris Hauschildt, founder of the Jenkins Foundation, which she established after her parents, Daryl and Shirley Jenkins, lost their lives to carbon monoxide poisoning in a hotel room in Boone, N.C.

-on their trips.
+Less than one-third (30%) of holiday travelers say they own a portable carbon monoxide alarm, and even they may not bring it with them on their trips.